benpolinsky/el_photography/README.md

 # As a Gem.../ Refactoring
+- gem ideas: either extend avdi's naught gem to handle rails errors or
+- is there a google analytics gem that imports basic reporting into your backend?
+  - i hate the GA dashboard - it sucks

 - In general this seems like a basic enough portfolio-ecommerce site:
   _extract as much as possible__